TS121/static-ecommerce-site/README.md

 ---

+## 📚 What I Learned

+- How to build a static responsive site from scratch
+- How to use Git and GitHub effectively for version control
+- How to automate deployments using GitHub Actions
+- How to securely host a website on AWS S3 with CloudFront and IAM

 ## 🚀 How Deployment Works

 Every time I push to the `main` branch, GitHub Actions uploads my files to my private S3 bucket, and CloudFront instantly delivers the latest version securely to the web.